vsevolodbazhan/movies/README.md

 # Movies

-Luigi-based datapipeline that extracts top-50 movies of different genres from IMDb and stores them in MongoDB.
+Luigi-based data pipeline that extracts top-50 movies of different genres from IMDb and stores them in MongoDB.